Support dashboard example

 Customer service dashboard - Focusing on a set of measures specific to your customer needs, measuring the relative success of your team’s objectives.

 Employee support dashboard - Measuring the relative happiness of your employees looking at numbers like absence rates, overtime performed, projects completed to time, survey feedback metrics and the like.
-You could of course call this a HR dashboard and plug in wider metrics of your choosing.
+You could, of course, call this an HR dashboard and plug in wider metrics of your choosing.

 On a rolling 28-day period, you’ll want to make sure you can balance speed and customer satisfaction.
 Tracking first response and full resolution time against customer satisfaction score (CSAT), will give you an indication of how well you manage to attend to your customers’ needs quickly and efficiently.
 For example: